-• Provision of public green space - The provision and positioning of green space within developments - for THE LOCATION AND example through front gardens, LAYOUT OF PUBLIC green spaces between and fronting on to developments OPEN SPACE SHOULD and trees and shrubs in roadside MAKE IT USEABLE verges - is important to create AND ATTRACTIVE a greener, softer look and feel to new housing developments and create habitats for wildlife while providing a natural and sustainable drainage system.
-In particular, the location and layout of public open space should make it useable and attractive to the residents. • Car parking - Sufficient off-road car parking should be provided for residents, visitors and service vehicles.
-Roads should be sufficiently wide to allow free access of delivery vehicles alongside roadside parking.
-On street parking should be minimised as it creates a more cluttered environment in which motor vehicles dominate the design, character and amenity of the neighbourhood.
-In addition to this, they can pose hazards to pedestrians, cause traffic congestion and obstruct emergency vehicles.
-All parking should be in accordance with WSCC Parking Standards6 (which were updated in 2019).
-Internal layouts should be designed in accordance with Manual for Streets parameters.
-It should be noted that applications can only be refused on parking grounds where would be a severe residual impact, as per para 108 and 109 of NPPF.
+Provision of public green space - The provision and positioning of green space within developments - for example through front gardens, green spaces between and fronting on to developments and trees and shrubs in roadside verges - is important to create a greener, softer look and feel to new housing developments and create habitats for wildlife while providing a natural and sustainable drainage system.
+In particular, the location and layout of public open space should make it useable and attractive to the residents.